 Only until the past few hundred years did people have the technology to discover that there are deep valleys and fresh water springs in the oceans.
 But the Bible always knew:

-"The valleys of the sea were exposed and the foundations of the earth laid bare at the rebuke of the Lord. . . " (2 Samuel 22:16, NIV).
+"The channels of the sea appeared, the foundations of the world were exposed at ADONAI's rebuke, at the blast of breath from his nostrils."
+(2 Samuel 22:16, CJB).

 In recent years, American newspapers have published various reports that laughter releases chemicals within a person's body that can contribute to one's health.
 And, that depression and stress can weaken the immune system and contribute to various health problems.
 But, the Bible knew of the health virtues of laughter roughly 3,000 years ago when the Bible's book of Proverbs was recorded:

-"Pleasant words are a honeycomb, sweet to the soul and healing to the bones."
-(Proverbs 16:24, NIV).
+"Pleasant words are like a honeycomb, sweet to the taste and healing for the body."
+(Proverbs 16:24, CJB).

 Today we know that the stars in the skies are very different from one another, that they are made up of differing concentrations of different elements, and that they vary in their sizes, their ages and in their proximity to the earth.
 But the ancient people had no way to prove this.
 Even so, Paul, who received many insights from Yeshua, wrote a passage about 2000 years ago in the Bible's book of 1 Corinthians that said that the stars in the heavens did indeed differ from one another:

-"The sun has one kind of splendor, the moon another and the stars another; and star differs from star in splendor."
-(1 Corinthians 15:41).
+"The sun has one kind of beauty, the moon another, the stars yet another; indeed, each star has its own individual kind of beauty."
+(1 Corinthians 15:41, CJB).

 Copyright ©1999-2002 George Konig and 100prophecies.org.